novaugust/code-wyoming-wiki/Day-25.md

 #### Buttons
 In ye old times, inputs were used as buttons.
 Now, we have the button element.

-type
+##### type
 The type of the button.
 Possible values are:
-submit: The button submits the form data to the server.
+* *submit*: The button submits the form data to the server.
 This is the default if the attribute is not specified, or if the attribute is dynamically changed to an empty or invalid value.
-reset: The button resets all the controls to their initial values.
+* *reset*: The button resets all the controls to their initial values.
-button: The button has no default behavior.
+* *button*: The button has no default behavior.
 It can have client-side scripts associated with the element's events, which are triggered when the events occur.

-Value is the text to be shown on the btn

 ### Textarea
-opens & closes!
+Has opening and closing tags, good for large bodies of text.

 ### Select & Option
 ####Select

 * name
-* visible (defaults to 1)
+* size (defaults to 1)

-* Select has the name
+* `<select>` has the name attribute
-* Options have the values
+* `<option>`s each have a value
-* Text inside option is displayed to user
+* Text for each option goes between its
+* `<optgroup>` can be used to group options together. use `label` attribute to give them a name.

 ## Label
 Uses "for" to link to IDs of form controls